honorinli151/CoursML/assignment2/SubmitCode/README.md

 # Submission Code for MA2823

-To run the code which generate the submission model please run `submitModel.py`. to load the submit model please run `pretrainedModel.py`.
+To run the code which generate the submission model please run `submitTrain.py`.
+To load the submission model that we have submitted to Kaggle please run `submitModel.py`.